nikolaosfragkoulis/Invoices/README.md

          ```

      ### Step 2: Run the main script
-      1. Run the script in order to extract data, clean it, and prepare it for loading into SQL Server in **'raw_data'** table:
+      1. Run the script in order to extract data, clean it, and prepare it for loading into SQL Server in **raw_data** table:
          ```bash
             python main.py
          ```